“I never believed I was average, and that alone is a big reason I wasn’t.” -Arnold Schwarzenegger

-Arnold broke down how back then, people believed that you were weaker in the morning.
-It wasn’t until he lived with his idol, Reg Park, that he started squatting 500 pounds at 5:30 am, and his entire workout schedule adjusted.
+Arnold explained that people used to believe you were weaker in the morning.
+It wasn’t until he lived with his idol, Reg Park, when he finally decided to break the rules.

-The shift helped him remove limiting beliefs about his body, which, in turn, helped him understand that most limitations are self-conceived.
-This even led to some unreal 3 am workouts as an actor.
+The shift helped him remove limiting beliefs about his body.
+This, in turn, helped him understand that most limitations are self-conceived.

 “Arnold, you’ve been asleep 16 hours.
 Something went wrong with this non-invasive procedure…you had internal bleeding, and in order to have you not die, we had to open you up.”

-In the most powerful moment of our discussion, Arnold shared how his “routine” heart surgery took an unexpected turn and he was faced with a difficult comeback prior to filming the latest Terminator film.
+In the most powerful moment of our discussion, Arnold shared how his “routine” heart surgery took an unexpected turn and he was faced with a difficult comeback prior to playing The Terminator (once again) in Terminator: Dark Fate.

-“Wait a minute, in three-and-a-half months, I’m supposed to be in Budapest to shoot Terminator 6.
-But, they are saying it takes 6 months to recover.”
+“I wake up, I see what’s happening, I’m hearing the doctors, and I’ll I can think is, ‘Wait a minute, in three-and-a-half months, I’m supposed to be in Budapest to shoot Terminator 6.
+But, they are saying it takes 6 months to recover.’”

 While it might seem like Arnold wasn’t thinking about the big picture and overall health, it was — in fact — the opposite.
 He was visualizing where he needed to be as a way to return to health.

 “I always look for motivation.
 If you have no motivation, then it’s hard to get going under those circumstances.
 You’re down and you have a major setback.
 And the vision is what can bring you back.”